KBradshaw64/README-generator/Develop/README.md

   ## Usage

-  To use, you will need to open the integrated console and run 'npm i' in order to install inquirer.
-From there you can run the command 'node index.js' and rewrite the created READMEfile.
+  To use please open the integrated console and run the command 'npm i'.
+You can then continue to rewrite the test README for other projects by running the 'node index.js' command in the command-line.

   ## Credits

-  This project was made with the assistance of my tutor Megan Myers.
-Without her help the application would have been much messier and have taken much longer to create!
-Huge thank you to her.
+  This project was made with the assistance of my tutor Megan Meyers.
+I may have been able to complete the project with similar functionality but she made the code much cleaner and easier to understand.

   ## License